What Are Dividends? Here’s How They Work

 1. Cash Dividend

-Cash dividends are the most common type of dividend payment.
+The most common type of dividend to receive is a cash dividend.
 Cash dividends are often paid monthly, quarterly, or annually and disbursed as cash deposits directly into your brokerage account.

 2. Stock Dividend